20€ in Rome challenge! Day 2

 I was very curious to see if we can enter freely (in my dreams) obviously we need to pay for the entrance.
 A bad news for us, but instead I’ll try to sneak in illegally (evil smile).

 See?
 I was able to sneak in freely, just kidding.
-Actually while we were walking around the area.
+Actually, while we were walking around the area.
+This Rome Challenge getting more interesting!

 I notice there was a road going to the back of Roman forums so we chased the road up and boom we found a secret hideout oh a secret garden rather.